Revocable Living Trusts Can Be A Valuable Tool

 3. A Living Trust Provides Privacy

 Because a living trust avoids probate, it provides privacy.
-Probate is a public process.
-Anyone can find out how much you had, to whom you left your assets, and other personal information about you.
+When going through the probate process, the details are made public and what assets you left to loved ones can be viewed by anyone.
 They do not even need a good reason.
 They could be neighbors or relatives or worse yet, they could be scam artists.

 4. A Living Trust Allows You To Restrict How Your Estate Is Managed And Spent After Your Death